Improve usability and content organization with beautiful and responsive tabs.

 The first class

-tabs-nav is required, the others are modifiers for space, list styling and hidding this module on small screens, where we'll use the reponsive navigation instead.
+tabs-nav is required, the others are modifiers for space, list styling and hidding this module on small screens, where we'll display the reponsive navigation instead.

 If you choose not to use the

 responsive class, you can also remove the

 tab_1, tab_2, tab_3, etc are the IDs of your tabs, as shown in the Content section below.

 Add a group for each of your tab content with the class

 tab-group and an unique ID:

 The ID should be unique per page.
 Also, please make sure your tab links in the Tabs Nav point to the correct IDs.
 For example, if you have this ID on one of your Tab Group: my_new_tab_1, the anchor that links to this tab content in your Tab Navs should be: